 And not one to rest and perhaps not unexpected, Kerrin operates her own wine brand – appropriately called Laz.
 The first release was a 2014 Cabernet Sauvignon from vineyards her winemaker Celia Welch has been sourcing fruit from for years, including from Oakville, Pritchard Hill and Rutherford.
 We have spotted vintages of this wine at V Wine Cellars (also in Yountville).

 Tasting notes for the current vintage of K. Laz coming by end of 2023 or 2024.

 The floral arrangements are provided by local florist, Seth Chapin of Evermore Flowers.
 These add a nice visual component to the tasting room and include a number of air plants, fresh cut flowers (when in season) and tiny terrariums.
 All are for sale.

 And did someone mention beer?
 A keg of beer from local vintner and brewer Nils Zacherle will be available for tasting.
 Nils is proprietor of Mad Fritz Brewing, based in St. Helena.
 He is creating some interesting brews including growing a malting barley on a vineyard property just south of Calistoga.
 After you have enjoyed a number of fine wines – sit back with this locally hand crafted brew.

 A couple standouts from our recent tasting was the 2013 Kelly Fleming Sauvignon Blanc (predominantly a Sauvignon Musqué with a tiny percentage of a Sauvignon Blanc clone), the 2013 Vice Versa Le Petit Vice (extremely good price to quality ratio) and an always favorite producer, Switchback Ridge (the 2012 Cabernet Sauvignon).

-For more information and to request an appointment, visit: www.klazwinecollection.com
+For more information, to request an appointment, or join the K. Laz wine club, visit: www.klazwinecollection.com